CarlMurray/failte-pp2/README.md

 ### Interactive Map

 ![Map with search results](assets/readme/img/map-main.jpg "Map")
-- The Map utilises the Google Maps JavaScript API along with attraction data provided by the Fáilte Ireland Open Data API which includes the name, address, phone number, website and geographical coordinates for 622 attractions in Ireland.
+- The Map utilises the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/overview) along with attraction data provided by the [Fáilte Ireland OpenData API](https://failteireland.developer.azure-api.net/api-details#api=opendata-api-v1&operation=attractions-csv) which includes the name, address, phone number, website and geographical coordinates for 622 attractions in Ireland.
 - Users can pan and zoom around the Map using the mouse, keyboard or on-screen controls.
 Additionally, the Map includes native Google Maps controls such as Street View, Satellite view, zoom and fullscreen.
 - The Map features a set of marker icons which denote the type of attraction i.e. museum, forest, hike, cafe etc. and are colour coded for readability.
 - When a marker is clicked, an info window displays above the marker with the name and location of the attraction, as well as a link to a website, phone number and Google Maps directions.
 If the attraction has no website or phone number, the buttons are greyed out and are unclickable.